happyeric77/colorfullife-docs/docs/notifi/sdk-consolidate.md

 :::caution
 **Question**:

 1. Not sure if it is a good idea to call it `clientAdaptor`.
-So the tree will be like
 2. Seems like the `client` in `notifi-frontend-client` is using the type source from `notifi-graphql` instead of `notifi-core`. **Does it mean we want to migrate to `notifi-graphql` from `notifi-axios-adaptor` as a result of this consolidation?**

 Below is an example of type difference between react-frontend-client and react-hook.